HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mosin.md

 ## Countering

 - The Mosin-Nagant's biggest weakness is against shotguns in close-range combat.
-The shotgun's higher damage output make it a better choice for close up fighting.
+The shotgun's higher damage output makes it a better choice for close-up fighting.
   - Dual [Model 37s](/weapons/guns/model_37) are among the best for this.
-  - The Mosin-Nagant's long barrel can also get in the way in fights that occur in tight spaces.
+  - The Mosin-Nagant's long barrel can also get in the way of fights that occur in tight spaces.
 - Make sure to have high adrenaline and strafe the Mosin-Nagant user to try and get them to miss their shots.
-- If at medium or close-range, high DPS weapons other than shotguns such as the [MCX Spear](/weapons/guns/mcx_spear) or even [ARX-160](/weapons/guns/arx-160) might be able to beat the Mosin-Nagant due to its low overall DPS.
+- If at medium or close range, high DPS weapons other than shotguns such as the [MCX Spear](/weapons/guns/mcx_spear) or even [ARX-160](/weapons/guns/arx-160) might be able to beat the Mosin-Nagant due to its low overall DPS.
-  - This works best against less-skilled players that can't aim as well.
+  - This works best against less-skilled players who can't aim as well.
 - The [Tango 51](/weapons/guns/tango_51) is better than the Mosin-Nagant in almost every way, so it can be used as an effective counter.
 - SMGs can also work against an opponent with a Mosin-Nagant if you surprise them in an ambush.